Symplectic foliated fillings of sphere cotangent bundles

 \subsection{Symplectic forms on Lefschetz fibrations}

 The question of existence and uniqueness of compatible symplectic forms on Lefschetz fibrations has been addressed by Gompf \cite{Gompf_book}.
 However our situation differs from the standard treatment firstly because of non-compact fibers.
-The second point of difference is that the base manifold consists of an $\bS^1$-family of base manifolds $\R^2$ that accumulate on closed leaves $\R \times \bS^1 $ at the ends; this imposes a certain condition on the non-compact ends.
+The second point of difference is that the base manifold consists of an $\bS^1$-family of open leaves $\R^2$ that accumulate on closed leaves $\R \times \bS^1 $ at the ends; this imposes a certain condition on the non-compact ends of the open leaves.
 In this section, we construct a symplectic Lefschetz fibration corresponding to any given symplectic Lefschetz data.
 We also show that Lefschetz fibrations with the same combinatorial data are symplectic deformation equivalent.
 We first prove the results for strong symplectic foliations.
 The case of weak symplectic foliations is discussed in Remark \ref{rem:wsf}.

-\begin{proposition}{\rm(Existence of symplectic form on Lefschetz fibrations)} Corresponding to any symplectic Lefschetz fibration data, there exists a foliated symplectic fibration $X$ on $B:=(A \times \R,\F_{ah},\om_B)$, with fiber $F$, and which is standard on ends (see \eqref{eq:ends}). \end{proposition} \begin{proof} We first construct a smooth fibration $X$ corresponding to the given data, that is equipped with a diffeomorphic identification of non-compact ends as in \eqref{eq:ends}.
-We start with the trivial $F$-bundles on $\{|p_1|>R\}$, for a large $R$.
-On the boundary $\R \times \partial_\pm A$, we glue in the bundle $[-R,R] \times \bS^1 \times F$, where the gluing is trivial along $\{-R\} \times \bS^1$, and with $k_\pm$-Dehn twist at $\{R\} \times \bS^1$.
-The side boundaries can be thickened so that the bundle is now defined on $(\R \times A)\bs (\bS^1 \times B)$.
-Here $B \subset \R^2$ is a large ball, $\bS^1 \times B$ has the product foliation, it does not intersect the boundary of $\R \times A$, and it contains all the singular points of the Lefschetz data.
-By a parametric version of Proposition \ref{prop:dat2fib}, the fibration $X|_{\bS^1 \times B}$ can be constructed as prescribed by the data.
-Finally this can be glued in to the fibration on the complement $(\R \times A)\bs (\bS^1 \times B)$, because the monodromies match.
+\begin{proposition}{\rm(Existence of symplectic form on Lefschetz fibrations)} Corresponding to any symplectic Lefschetz fibration data, there exists a foliated strong symplectic fibration $X$ on $B:=(A \times \R,\F_{ah},\om_B)$, with fiber $F$, and which is standard on ends (see \eqref{eq:ends}). \end{proposition} \begin{proof} By Proposition \ref{prop:sm} \eqref{part:sm1}, there is a smooth fibration $\pi : X \to B$ corresponding to the given data, that is equipped with a diffeomorphic identification of non-compact ends as in \eqref{eq:ends}.

-We adapt Gompf's method \cite[Theorem 10.2.18]{Gompf_book} to construct a foliated symplectic form.
+We adapt Gompf's method \cite[Theorem 10.2.18]{Gompf_book} to construct a foliated strong symplectic form.